metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 - To hide wheater an account actually exists for a user name, any user name that is tried too often may be blocked, regardless of the existence and status of an account with that username,

+- Makes a logical difference between failed login lockout (done by this bundle) and eventual administrative lockout (may be done by the UserBundle), so that re-enabling all usernames en masse does not unlock administratively locked users.

 - Automatic release of username on authentication success,

 - Stores counters instead of individual requests to prevent database flooding from brute force attacks.